filiperomero2/ViralUnity/README.md

 ### Segmented viruses

 Even though the pipeline has been originally designed to handle non-segmented viruses, it can be naively used to assemble segmented genomes.
 One just needs to specify one genomic segment as reference at a time.
 This will automatically create output directory for each segment, which can be analyzed in downstream workflows.
 This solution is far from optimal, and better arrangements will be available on following versions.

-### Primer sequences removal

-The removal of primer associated SNPs is a mandatory step in processing sequences generated from targeted sequencing approaches.
-While this pipeline does not use any tool that specifically query for primer sequences, it offers a general trimming functionality with trimmomatic (Illumina only).
-For analyzing data generate under an amplicon sequencing schemes, we suggest '--trim 30' as a sensible choice.
-Following versions will provide more sensitive approaches and comprehend all data types.

 ### Adding scripts to path